 Lead Trainer: Andrew was the MP for Hendon from 1997 to 2010 and was the leader of the Labour Group in 1990.
 Andrew’s varied career has allowed him to build a reputation as an expert in private members’ legislation.
 He has chaired the Joint Select Committee on Human Rights and served on the Standards and Privileges Committee for nine years, the Work and Pensions Committee for seven years and the powerful Liaison Committee for five years.

-Lead Trainer: Dr Ajay Khandelwal (PhD) has extensive experience working in Government.
-As a psychoanalyst, he has had the opportunity to work with public services as well as the Civil Service allowing him to have a unique perspective on co-production.
+Lead Trainer: Dr Ajay Khandelwal (PhD) has extensive experience working in government.
+As a psychoanalyst, he has had the opportunity to work with public services as well as the civil service allowing him to have a unique perspective on co-production.
 Dr Ajay Khandelwal has a private practice and specialises in working with successful professionals who are experiencing difficulties in their careers and who are looking for opportunities to develop.

-Can’t find what you are looking for?
+Can’t find the policy course your looking for?